Paperspace/Docs/get-started/quick-start/README.md

 ## Advanced MLOps

+You can perform advanced MLOps functions using Workflows, Models and Deployments.
+Workflows allow you to work with Data, Models, and Deployment in a reproducible and fully tracked manner.
+You can define a workflow one time using a text editor and use it repeatedly to perform simple or complext ML activities, such as pre-processing data, training a model, creating a deployment, or performing inference.

 {% hint style="warning" %}
-In order to unlock Workflows, Models, and Deployments, please [contact](https://info.paperspace.com/contact-sales-gradient) our solutions team.
+In order to unlock Deployments, please [contact](https://info.paperspace.com/contact-sales-gradient) our solutions team.
 {% endhint %}

 ### Create a Project